MicrosoftDocs/cloud-adoption-framework/docs/strategy/motivations.md

 ## Next steps

-Understanding projected business outcomes helps facilitate the conversations that you need to have as you document your motivations and supporting metrics, in alignment with your business strategy.
+Understanding your projected business outcomes, will help facilitate conversations that you'll need to have.
+These conversations will prove invaluable in documenting your motivations and supporting metrics, in alignment with your business strategy.
 Next, read an overview of business outcomes that are commonly associated with a move to the cloud.

 > [!div class="nextstepaction"]
 > [Overview of business outcomes](./business-outcomes/index.md)